ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/browser-fingerprinting.md

 ### Advanced User Tracking

-With the increase in awareness around cookie misuse, browsers and browser addons that disable tracking cookies, services are starting to rely instead on new ways to track users across websites.
+With the increased awareness around cookie misuse, browsers and browser addons that disable tracking cookies, services are starting to rely instead on new ways to track users across websites.

 Browser Fingerprinting has begun to replace cookie misuse.